 Commitment and Development– for organisations which show ongoing commitment to developing policies which encourage work life balance.
 This category is sponsored by Deloitte.

-Innovation – for organisations with policies related to flexible working, childcare, parent engagement and support, return to work following maternity leave, maternity and diversity [particularly relating to women] which are truly innovative and break new ground, whether in a particular industry or in general
+For organisations with policies related to flexible working, childcare, parent engagement and support, return to work following maternity leave, maternity and diversity [particularly relating to women] which are truly innovative and break new ground, whether in a particular industry or in general

-Employee Engagement – for organisations which demonstrate commitment to and strategy for enabling employees at all levels to feedback views on policies such as flexible working and a willingness to take this feedback on board.
+For organisations which demonstrate commitment to and strategy for enabling employees at all levels to feedback views on policies such as flexible working and a willingness to take this feedback on board.

-SME – for organisations with fewer than 250 employees which demonstrate a real commitment to work life balance practices, including flexible working, support on return to work from maternity leave and career development for women and show how these are of benefit to the organisation.
+For organisations with fewer than 250 employees which demonstrate a real commitment to work life balance practices, including flexible working, support on return to work from maternity leave and career development for women and show how these are of benefit to the organisation.
 This category is sponsored by RBS.